-OKEX exchange or OKX, as they have recently rebranded to (more on that later), is a large cryptocurrency exchange and one of the OG’s in the crypto space established all the way back in 2016.
+OKX Exchange (previously OKEX, more on that later), is a large and massively popular cryptocurrency exchange and one of the OG’s in the crypto space, established all the way back in 2016.
+With the rebranding and platform overhaul, we felt it appropriate to do an updated OKX review as this exchange has got some exciting developments underway.

 Using its expertise in the spot market, OKX offers its users the opportunity to trade Futures, perpetual swaps and options markets.
 In addition, while OKX was, and remains, a paradise for active crypto traders, the platform has added an earn section, access to an NFT marketplace, crypto loans area, Jumpstart launchpad, and even a way for customers to get involved in DOT slot auctions which will be covered below.
 Each gives traders a unique way to trade, hedge, earn, and explore the crypto markets.